New York Federal Kidnapping Lawyer

 What are the Potential Defenses Against Federal Kidnapping Charges?

-A New York criminal attorney could offer advice regarding the best way to fight back against a federal kidnapping charge based on the specific circumstances involved.
+A New York federal kidnapping attorney could offer advice regarding the best way to fight back against a federal kidnapping charge based on the specific circumstances involved.
 For instance, it may be a plausible defense to state that the alleged kidnapee agreed to go with the accused.
 Sometimes, it could be shown that the accused did not intend to kidnap the person in the first place and was not aware that their actions fulfilled the criteria for a kidnapping charge.

 Considering the drastic consequences of a conviction, a skilled New York federal kidnapping lawyer must be retained if you or a loved one has been charged with this offense.
 Only in this way can all defenses be explored and a positive result may follow.
 Attorneys at our office have successfully handled many of these federal cases for decades and have achieved the best possible outcomes for our clients.
+Call today to schedule a confidential consultation.